-The first step to make a dream come true was made in 1926 -with the help of Ioannis Chrisafis, who was an advisor at the Central Committee for Refugee Accommodation- when a tree-covered plot in Podoniftis area, or Nea Filadelphia as it is currently called, was given as a training ground for the refugees.
+The first step to make a dream come true was made in 1926 -with the help of Ioannis Chrysafidis, who was an advisor at the Central Committee for Refugee Accommodation- when a tree-covered plot in Podoniftis area, or Nea Filadelphia as it is currently called, was given as a training ground for the refugees.
 What used to be a tree-covered and rough land was turned overnight, thanks to the work of refugees, into a proper pitch and thus protected from being occupied by homeless refugees.

 However, the decisive step for the land to be signed over to AEK was taken in 1929.
 One of the founders of AEK (or Enosis) and its first President, Konstantinos Spanoudis, intervened personally towards Eleftherios Venizelos in order for the pitch to be granted to AEK by the Ministry of Welfare.
 On November 2, 1930, the venue was officially inaugurated on the occasion of an exhibition match between AEK and Olympiacos.
-Two Ilias Iliaskos goals and another double by Vassilis Andrianopoulos led to the final 2-2, in a match played before the then Mayor and Minister of Administration of Athens, Konstantinos Kotzias, and a big number of officials.
+Two goals by Ilias Iliaskos and another double by Vassilis Andrianopoulos led to the final 2-2, in a match played before the then Mayor and Minister of Administration of Athens, Konstantinos Kotzias, and a big number of officials.

 During its first 10 years of operation, AEK's ground was not suitable to host matches, and also located too far from Athens' urban centre of the time.
 But in 1934, Konstantinos Kotzias assisted in granting the Nea Filadelphia venue the status of eligibility.
 The track was built, railings were fitted and now AEK could host matches, despite the fact that there were no stands yet!
-It is not by accident that the titles of the years 1938-40 were won in Nea Filadelphia and not in the pitches of Leoforos or Rouf that accommodated AEK until 1937.
+It is not by accident that the titles of the years 1938-40 were won in Nea Filadelphia and not in the pitches of Leoforos Alexandras or Rouf that accommodated AEK until 1937.

 The sand lot was turned into a palace!